rgtoronto/Coursera_Capstone/prediction_severity_car_accident.md

 - It doesn’t handle scale number of categorical features well

 #### Result Analysis
-In this study, From the chart 5.1 below, we can see that accuracy classification score| K Nearest Neighbor(KNN)|Decision Tree|Supported Vector Tree|Logistic Regression -|-|-|-|-
+In this study, From the chart 5.1 below, we can see that `Decision Tree` and `Logistic Regression` got the same accuracy on `Jaccard score` and `f1-score score`.
+For some reason, the KNN method was not display any result for this project, `Supported Vector Tree` also can get decent result. accuracy classification score| K Nearest Neighbor(KNN)|Decision Tree|Supported Vector Tree|Logistic Regression -|-|-|-|-
 Jaccard score|x|1.0|0.9999486323359446|1.0|